gamesbook/protograf/docs/source/useful_resources.rst

 Appendix III: Useful Resources
 ==============================

-These are resources that can supplement, or aid, with game design when working with :doc:`protograf <index>`.
+These are resources that might supplement, or aid, with game design when working with :doc:`protograf <index>`.

 ..
 NOTE::